Joint replacement surgery in diabetic patients: What needs to be considered?

 Conclusion: Joint replacement in diabetes – a success with good preparation

-Joint replacement surgery for diabetic patients is complex, but with proper preparation and aftercare, it offers excellent chances of a significant improvement in quality of life.
-Close collaboration between your family doctor, the surgeon, and, if necessary, a rehabilitation specialist is key to success.
+Joint replacement surgeries in diabetes patients are complex, but with proper preparation and follow-up care, they offer excellent opportunities for a significant improvement in quality of life.
+Close collaboration between your primary care physician, surgeon, and potentially a rehabilitation specialist is key to success.